adam-takacs-sec/Cybersecurity-Portfolio/SOC Analyst Log Bible/README.md

 - **How it appears in SIEM queries**

 This is designed to be the **most practical and easy-to-use log reference** available.

----

-# 🚀 **Next Steps**

-Open the individual sections in the `/sections` directory.
-If you want to add new log sources, feel free to submit a PR.

-Are you ready to understand logs the way a real SOC analyst does?

-**Let’s hunt. 🔍**